 A tie at the end of the event will be decided by the majority of the best placing in the finals, precedence being given to the rider having the most number of 1st, 2nd 3rd etc. places.
-If a further tie exists, riders will be classified in order, by the better placing in the last final, in the last but one, or in the first final.
+If a further tie exists, riders will be classified in order, by the better placing in the last final.

-At the FIM SuperEnduro World Championship intermediate or final classification
+At the FIM SuperEnduro World Championship/World Cups intermediate or final classification

-A tie at the intermediate or final classification at the end of the SuperEnduro World Championship will be decided by the majority of the best placing in the finals, precedence being given to the rider having the most number of 1st, 2nd 3rd etc. places.
-If a further tie exists, riders will be classified in order, by the better placing in the last final, or in the last but one, or in the last but two final etc.
+A tie at the intermediate or final classification at the end of the SuperEnduro World Championship/World Cups will be decided by the majority of the best placing in the finals, precedence being given to the rider having the most number of 1st, 2nd 3rd etc. places.
+If a further tie exists, riders will be classified in order, by the better placing in the last final.